 - Protect your personal records and documents.
 Shred documents containing your private information before disposal.
-Destroy expired debit and credit cards.
+Also, destroy expired debit and credit cards.

 - Never leave paper trails.
 Secure all transaction receipts from ATMs, gas stations, and shops.
 Destroy or shred receipts before disposal.

 - Secure personal documents in a home safe.
-There are instances where you get some services done in your home or employ outside help.
-Home safes keep your documents safe from other people.
-Ensure these personal documents are safe and secured.
+Also, there are instances where you get some services done in your home or employ outside help.
+Moreover, home safes keep your documents safe from other people.
+Furthermore, ensure these personal documents are safe and secured.